 Looking for a quick healthy meal?
 This Thai prawn curry, served with basmati rice, is ready in 20 minutes - So much quicker than take away!

-Thai-style meals are a firm family favorite, and over the years, this chickpea and spinach curry recipe has quickly become a family-favourite.
+Thai-style meals are a firm family favorite, and over the years, this Thai prawn curry recipe has quickly become a family-favorite.

 So when I don't feel like spending too much time cooking and my fridge is half empty, this is one of my go-to dinner recipes.